deepchecks/deepchecks/README.rst

 An ordered collection of checks, that can have conditions added to them.
-The Suite enables displaying a concluding report for all of the Checks that ran. `Here <deepchecks/suites>`__ you can find the `predefined existing suites <deepchecks/suites>`__ and a code example demonstrating how to build your own custom suite.
+The Suite enables displaying a concluding report for all of the Checks that ran.
+See the list of `predefined existing suites <deepchecks/suites>`__ to learn more about the suites you can work with directly and also to see a code example demonstrating how to build your own custom suite.
 The existing suites include default conditions added for most of the checks.
 You can edit the preconfigured suites or build a suite of your own with a collection of checks and optional conditions.

 .. raw:: html